🔼The name Shihor-libnath: Summary

 Adjective לבן (laban) means white (i.e. blank, un-written upon: stupid).
 Noun לבנה (lebanah) refers to the moon.
 Nouns לבנה (lebonah) and לבונה (lebonah) describe frankincense.
 Noun לבנה (lebneh) describes the poplar.
 Noun לבנה (lebenah) means brick, and the denominative verb לבן (laban) means to make bricks.

-The wonderful name Shihor-libnath can mean all kinds of things: Black-White or Darkness Of The Moon or Bright Dawn.
+The wonderful name Shihor-libnath yields a broad pallet of meanings.
+It may mean Black-White or Dark Side Of The Moon or Lunar Eclipse.

-For a meaning of the name Shihor-libnath, NOBSE Study Bible Name List reads Turbid Stream Of Libnath, which apparently assumes a town called Libnath, which could be a namesake of Libnah (again, of an older spelling).
+For a meaning of the name Shihor-libnath, NOBSE Study Bible Name List reads a rather unimaginative Turbid Stream Of Libnath, which apparently assumes a town called Libnath, which could be a namesake of Libnah (again, of an older spelling).

+As said above, here at Abarim Publications we propose that the noun שחר (shahar) does not mean dawn, as is often said, but rather eclipse (in this specific case of the moon rather than the sun).
+But if this noun indeed meant dawn, it would have required the existence of an otherwise not attested verb שחר II (shahar, II), that would mean something like to dawn or begin to shine.
 Jones' Dictionary of Old Testament Proper Names cites the famous German theologian Johann David Michaelis who figured that the elusive verb שחר II (shahar II) could very well have meant "breaking forth" and boldly applied it to the behavior of rivers.
 Then he evenly boldly assumed that the verb לבן (laben) may very well also have meant to be transparent, and could have described the glass that Phoenicians made from sand found on the beach.
 And thus Michaelis translated our name with River Of Glass.
-The difficulty with all this is that in the Bible dawn is never experienced as breaking forth, or being river-like, and the verb לבן (laben) never reflects whatever little concept of transparency the Hebrews had.
+The difficulty with all this creativity is that in the Bible, dawn (whether בקר, boqer or שחר, shahar) is never experienced as breaking forth, or being river-like, and the verb לבן (laben) never reflects whatever little concept of transparency the Hebrews had.